sasetz/fiit_template/readme.md

 count, since it leaves the paragraphs and linebreaks, but it's still pretty accurate if you just want to quickly get the idea of how much text you really have.

-`pretty-headings` allows the headings to be on a new page, with pretty spaces aroung them.
-You can disable this option if you want your chapters appear more compact.

-`bibliography-style` should be left as default, because it is the only acceptable option by the faculty.
-If you still want your citations to look different, like square brackets instead of regular parenthesis, use this option at your own risk.

 ## Appendices